george-q-liu/Final_Project_Tech_Doc/README.md

   ```

 <!-- Train The Model -->
-## Train The Model
+## Model Trainning
-train_Vkathy.py — In this file, we will build and train the deep learning model that can classify and identify what the user is asking the bot.
+By running the train_Vkathy.py, we will build and train the deep learning model that can classify and identify what the user is asking the bot.

-- Trained-model files can be found in the Trained-model files folder.
+- AI model files can be found in the TrainedModel files folder.
 - The new model needs to be trained once any modification made to the intents file.